A mom and a minister are recovering from coronavirus. One of them barely felt sick - Local News 8

 When Amy Driscoll fell sick from coronavirus, her symptoms worsened within hours.
 Hundreds of miles away, a minister is mostly having a slight cough.

-“I was so sick right away and it just felt like I couldn’t do anything to make it better,” the 48-year-old mother from Hudson, Nebraska, told CNN.
+“I was so sick right away and it just felt like I couldn’t do anything to make it better,” the 48-year-old mother from Hudson, Ohio, told CNN.

 Last week, Driscoll was working at an insurance company when she started feeling run down.
 By the time she made it home, she had a fever and decided to rest.

-Note: Correction: This story has been updated to correct Amy Driscoll is from Ohio.